skraymo1/sk-web-app/README.md

 ```C#
 app.MapPost("plugins/{pluginName}/invoke/{functionName}", async (HttpContext context, Query query, string pluginName, string functionName) =>
 ```
-The path is looking for a plugin with a "pluginName" and will call a plugin "functionName".
+For this example, the path specifiesis a "pluginName" and a "functionName" to execute.

-What are plugins?
+So... what are plugins?
 Plugins are interoperable, [Open AI standards based](https://platform.openai.com/docs/plugins/getting-started/), encapsulated AI capabilities.

 Clear?

-How about, a plugin is simple implementation of an AI task that can be shared in the future with other copilots.
+How about, a plugin is a simple implementation of an AI task that can be shared in the future with other copilots.
-Within the Semantic Kernel repo are several examples of plugins.
+Within the Semantic Kernel repo are several examples of [plugins](https://github.com/microsoft/semantic-kernel/tree/main/samples/skills) (note: plugins used to be skills).

 Here is an example of the Joke plugin from this repo.
 ```Text
 WRITE EXACTLY ONE JOKE or HUMOROUS STORY ABOUT THE TOPIC BELOW